 While portable DVD players can vary wildly in size and price, the Fangor 10-inch dual screen on Amazon is a great budget pick.
 You get one DVD player that plays on two different 10-inch screens, mounting hardware, and more to ensure both rear passengers can enjoy a flick.

-FANGOR 10’’ Dual Car DVD Player Portable Headrest CD Players with 2 Mounting Brackets, 5 Hours Rechargeable Battery, Last Memory, Free Regions, USB/SD Card Reader, AV Out&in ( 1 Player + 1 Screen )
+FANGOR 10’’ Dual Car DVD Player, Portable Headrest DVD Players with 2 Mounting Brackets, 5 Hours Rechargeable Battery, Last Memory, Free Regions, USB/SD/Sync TV, AV Out&in ( 1 Player + 1 Monitor )